 priority levels.
 Takes a boolean argument.

 On success, 0 is returned, a non-zero failure code otherwise.

 with standard output and error connected to the journal:

 Example 2.
 Usage in a shell pipeline

-This builds a shell pipeline also
+This builds a shell pipeline also invoking

-writes the output it generates to the
+/bin/ls and writes the output it generates

 # ls | systemd-cat

-Even though the two examples have very similar effects the first is preferable since only one process is running at a time, and both STDOUT and STDERR are captured while in the second example only STDOUT is captured.
+Even though the two examples have very similar effects the first is preferable since only one process is running at a time, and both stdout and stderr are captured while in the second example, only stdout is captured.